MisterSoandSo/PyEmail-Backend/README.md

 A Python based SMTP library for backend and automatation purposes.
 This projects aims to be a modern, Python3-compatible, well-documented library for sending emails via remote servers.

-## Supported functionality
+## Project Status
-TBD ....
-Project is still in early stages of developement.
-Come back later for ore details
+⚠️ Project Archived: The SMTP protocol is no longer supported due to Gmail disabling 'Less Secure Apps.'
+This project is maintained for archival purposes.

 ## Supported Python versions
 PyEmail is compatible with (at least) the following Python implementations: